 - Time display—Choose a method for visualizing data:

 - Show data cumulatively—Add data to the display cumulatively.
 Data from previous steps stays when the widget moves to the next step.
 For example, you can show a hurricane's path over one month by adding its daily positions together chronologically.
+The timeline will progressively fill the whole slider.

 - Default play speed—Choose a default play speed from five levels: Slowest, Slow, Medium, Fast, or Fastest.